-In order to improve the alignment, we extract local maxima and minima from the trace part belonging to the first DES operation, assign them to equally spaced bins and perform the CPA binwise.
-The correlation coefficients for this experiment are given in Figure 15, where the y-axis has been normalized to the theoretical noise level, accounting for the different number of data points per bin.
-It can be seen that using this method, the correct subkey can be identified for S-Box 1, 2, 3, 4 and 8, recovering 30 bits of k_1 and leaving only 26 bit which can be easily recovered by exhaustive search.
+The correlation coefficients for this experiment are given in Fig. 14, where the y-axis has been normalised to the theoretical noise level $\frac{4}{\sqrt{L}}$ (cf. [19]), accounting for the different number of data points per bin.
+It can be seen that using this method, the correct subkey can be identified for S-Box 1, 3, 4 and 8.

-6 This misalignment also hinders improving the SNR by means of averaging.
+9 This misalignment also hinders improving the SNR by means of averaging.

-Fig. 15.
+Fig. 14.
 Correlation coefficients for binwise CPA with peak extraction after 150000 traces, $f{lowpass} = 8$ MHz, $f{highpass} = 50$ kHz

-5 Future Work
+4 Future Work

 To further improve the attack and to both reduce the number of traces and increase the correlation, we investigate suitable methods for precise alignment within the DES operation and for the detection of dummy operations.
 For this purpose we are currently evaluating two approaches.
-On the one hand, we plan to apply CPA in the (short-time) frequency domain ([26], [23]), on the other hand, we optimize our measurement environment to gain more information on the details of the internal operation of the RFID smartcard.
+On the one hand, we plan to apply CPA in the (short-time) frequency domain ([27], [24]), on the other hand, we optimise our measurement environment to gain more information on the details of the internal operation of the RFID smartcard.

-The maximum amplitude of the measurements for our DEMA in the oscilloscope has been approx. 40 mV, while the 8 Bit ADC in the oscilloscope quantizes a full scale of 100 mV.
-Hence, only approx. 100 out of 256 values are currently used for digitizing the analogue signal.
+The maximum amplitude of the measurements for our DEMA in the oscilloscope has been approx. 40 mV, while the 8 Bit ADC in the oscilloscope quantises a full scale of 100 mV.
+Hence, only approx. 100 out of 256 values are currently used for digitising the analogue signal.
 Accordingly, we expect to carry out an EM analysis with 2.5 times less measurements than before when exploiting the full scale.
 Besides, the amplitude demodulation that has already has proven its effectiveness when implemented digitally can also be performed in the analogue domain, allowing for a significantly better amplification of the side-channel information contained in the carrier envelope.